alphacep/vosk-space/models.md

 # Models

+We have two types of models - big and small, small models are ideal for some limited task on mobile applications.
+They can run on smartphones, Raspberry Pi's.
+They are also recommended for desktop applications.
+Small model typically is around 50Mb in size and requires about 300Mb of memory in runtime.
+Big models are for the high-accuracy transcription on the server.
+Big models require up to 16Gb in memory since they apply advanced AI algorithms.
+Ideally you run them on some high-end servers like i7 or latest AMD Ryzen.
+On AWS you can take a look on c5a machines and similar machines in other clouds.

+Most small model allow dynamic vocabulary reconfiguration.
+Big models are static the vocabulary can not be modified in runtime.

+## Model list

 This is the list of models compatible with Vosk-API.

 To add a new model here create an issue on Github.